Mon – Sun: 24/7 Plumbing

 3. Faulty Pressure Regulator

 Is your pressure regulator failing?
 Some houses have a pressure regulator attached to the pipes.
-This acts like a control valve and regulates the water pressure in the plumbing line to protect it from the increased flow of water.
-Not all houses have them, but it needs to be checked if you do have one.
+This regulator acts like a control valve and regulates the water pressure in the plumbing line to protect it from the increased flow of water.
+Not all houses have them, but they need to be checked if you do.

 If the regulator falters, you can replace it with a regulator of the same brand and size.
 However, calling a local plumber to handle this job is best.
 First, it would be best to shut down the main shutoff valve to change the pressure regulator.